How Jumpstart Is Transforming Earthquake Insurance

 It’s binary: if the event happens, you get paid.
 No inspections, no photos, no forms.

-Jumpstart’s policies are simple by design.
+Jumpstart’s policies are intentionally simple.

-• You choose the amount of coverage you want — say, $10,000, $20,000, or $50,000.
+You choose the amount of coverage you want — for example, $10,000, $20,000, or $50,000.

-• If an earthquake meets the trigger criteria (based on USGS data), you automatically receive your payment via electronic transfer, often within the same day.
+If an earthquake meets the trigger criteria based on USGS data, you automatically receive your payment via electronic transfer, often within the same day.

 As Susman noted during the conversation, same-day insurance payments are practically unheard of in the industry.
 “That’s amazing,” he said.
 “To get a check the same day or even the next day — that’s a game-changer.”

-“It’s part of the beauty and simplicity of the model.
-Less overhead means fewer costs and faster recovery for customers.”
+“It’s part of the beauty and simplicity of the model,” Stillwell agreed.
+“Less overhead means fewer costs and faster recovery for customers.”

-Why “Parametric” Is So Powerful
+Why Parametric Insurance Is So Powerful

 Because the trigger is based entirely on third-party, publicly available data, there’s no subjectivity involved.
 You either experienced the qualifying earthquake intensity or you didn’t.

-Moreover, parametric insurance helps fill what experts call the “protection gap” — the enormous difference between total economic losses from disasters and the portion that is actually insured.
+Parametric insurance also helps close the “protection gap” — the difference between total economic disaster losses and the portion that is actually insured.
+Traditional earthquake insurance penetration in California remains low, with fewer than one in ten homeowners carrying coverage.

 “Even if your house isn’t physically broken,” Stillwell explained, “a major earthquake will still cause disruption — lost wages, school closures, power outages, extra expenses.
 The payout is there to help you recover economically, not just fix things.”

-The Jumpstart Shaker: Experiencing the Earthquake
+The Jumpstart Shaker Earthquake Simulator

-During the interview, Susman and Stillwell sat in front of an unusual piece of equipment — a custom-built earthquake simulator known affectionately as the Jumpstart Shaker.
+During the interview, Susman and Stillwell sat in front of an unusual piece of equipment — a custom-built earthquake simulator known as the Jumpstart Shaker.

 Created under the direction of Jumpstart’s former chief marketing officer, Juan Jaramillo, the simulator uses the same hydraulic technology found in lowrider cars to replicate the violent motion of a magnitude-7 earthquake.